- Schools and Centers

 In 1970, Journalism Week was changed to Communication Week to incorporate the entire college.
 The annual event included events, speakers and panel discussions designed to encourage student interaction with prominent leaders in the communication field and draw alumni to campus.

 Over the years, the Scripps College has hosted such notable professionals as Rev. Jesse Jackson(1998), Peter Arnett (1992), Roger Ailes (1989), Ted Turner and Hugh Downs (1982).
 After 37 years of annual Communication Week activities, in 2006, events were no longer held during a concentrated five-day period, but spread throughout Ohio University's ten-week spring quarter.
+In 2013, Communication Week was reinstated to celebrate the college and its alumni.
+The event usually falls on the last full week of March.

 4 p.m., Open Session with Kate Farrell, Television Studio C, RTV Building, 5th floor.
 Kate Farrell, MA '02, Emmy Award-winning writer, director, and producer of sports, and executive producer of reality television, will discuss the industry.